Console Output¶

 Connect to the COM port by selecting Serial in the Connection type section and entering the COM port number (e.g. COM5) in the Serial line field, setting the speed to 115200.

-Bootloader Output¶
+Bootloader and Firmware Loader Output¶